owlbarn/owl_dataset/README.md

 batch.
 You can get CIFAR-10 data using `Owl`:

 - `Dataset.load_cifar_train_data batch`: return a triplet `x, y, y'`.
-  + The input `batch` can range from 1 to 5, indicating which training set batch to choose.
+  + The input paramter `batch` can range from 1 to 5, indicating which training set batch to choose.
   + `x` is an [10000, 32, 32, 3] ndarry (`Owl_dense_ndarray.S.arr`).
 The final
   dimension indicates color channels (first Red, then Green, finally Blue).
   + Similar to MNIST, `y` is an 10000 x 1 label matrix, each number representing